TOOLS

 Credentials/Documentation

-Certification by the state that it meets the conditions for grant approval.
-States will fund future efforts to modernize CDLIS.
+Certification by the State that it meets the conditions for grant approval.
+States must agree to administer their Commercial Driver’s License Information System programming in accordance with the documentation and requirements established by the American Association of Motor Vehicle Administrations (AAMVA – FMCSA’s designated operator of CDLIS).
 Costs will be determined in accordance with OMB Circular A-87.
+Non-State grantees must adhere to the applicable OMB Circular.
 OMB Circular No. A-87 applies to this program.

 Application Procedure

-This program is excluded from coverage under OMB Circular No. A-102.
-This program is excluded from coverage under OMB Circular No. A-110.
+OMB Circular No. A-102 applies to this program.
+OMB Circular No. A-110 applies to this program.
 Detailed application instructions and forms are available on Grants.gov.
-Applications must be submitted using Grants.gov after pre application review by the State's FMCSA Division Office.
+Applications must be submitted using Grants.gov.

 Award Procedure

-The amount of the CDL Modernization grant to a qualifying state will be determined by the State Programs CDL Division based on the availability of funds and the eligibility of the State.
+The amount of the CDL Modernization grant to a qualifying state will be determined by the CDL Division based on the availability of funds and the eligibility of the State.
 The Grants.gov announcement will outline the current year's priorities.
 All proposals will be evaluated by a panel to determine which proposals have the greatest impact on the effectiveness of the CDLIS Modernization program.
 States will be required to sign a grant agreement.
+Between 90-120 days.

 Deadlines